TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-18-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 That is really it!

-If you're git split geek like me, feel free to explore whole [`subsplit.sh` script](https://github.com/Symplify/MonorepoBuilder/blob/master/packages/Split/bash/subsplit.sh).
+**If you're git split geek (like me), feel free to explore whole [`subsplit.sh` script](https://github.com/Symplify/MonorepoBuilder/blob/master/packages/Split/bash/subsplit.sh)**.
 There are many nice little details to learn from.

 <br>

 So, do you think you're ready to fascinate your friends tonight with all your brand new monorepo split setup?